 About to take delivery of a new motorhome or want to plan a hitch free trip?

-With more and more people getting into motorcaravanning, we sent one of our newest employees on her first family motorhome trip to experience the complexities – and simplicities – of camping on wheels.
-She created this checklist which might be useful if you’re starting again with a new motorhome….
+With more and more people getting into motorhoming, we sent one of our employees on her first family motorhome trip to experience the complexities – and simplicities – of camping on wheels.
+She created this checklist which might be useful if you’re starting out with a new motorhome…

-Armed with our motorhome pre-journey checklist and a fancy van hired from Peter Roberts Caravans in Huddersfield, West Yorkshire, here’s her top 20 tips to get you started in motorcaravanning without a hitch, and hopefully without having to make an insurance claim!
+Armed with our motorhome pre-journey checklist and a fancy van hired from Peter Roberts Caravans in Huddersfield, West Yorkshire, here are her top 20 tips to get you started into motorhoming without a hitch, and hopefully without having to make a motorhome insurance claim!

 - Know the height and width of your motorhome: To avoid any unnecessary bumps, knocks and scrapes when parking up, at the service station or accessing the campsite you’ll be grateful knowing quickly how tall and wide your van is.
 There are plenty of narrow lanes and low bridges out there to catch you out!
 It’s worth having a sticker in the cab so you can make a quick judgement call.

 - Do your research: Make sure you buy a motorhome that suits your needs and book an easily accessible campsite with all the facilities you’ll need to make your first motorhome holiday go smoothly.
 Look for a site which has an electric hook up, toilet and shower block and waste disposal area.
+You’ll probably want to make sure you’re on a bus route or within walking or cycling distance of local amenities.
 Wait until you’re more familiar with your motorhome before you turn your hand to wild camping!
 And it might be best to stay fairly close to home, or the dealership, in case things go wrong.

-- Watch the weight: Know your motorhome payload – the extra weight you can add to the van without exceeding the maximum vehicle weight allowed (or the MTPLM – Maximum Technically Permissable Laden Mass).
+- Watch the weight: Know your motorhome payload – the extra weight you can add to the van without exceeding the maximum vehicle weight allowed (or the MTPLM – Maximum Technically Permissable Laden Mass) and make sure you load your motorhome correctly.
 Too much extra weight will affect the handling of your motorhome as well as the all-important fuel economy and if you’re involved in an accident with an overweight vehicle it could invalidate your insurance policy.
 Take the motorhome to a weighbridge if you want to know how much your van weighs with everything and everyone on board.

 - Check your tyre pressure: Tyre blow outs on motorhomes are a common cause of road accident insurance claims so it’s always high on our checklist of things to do before you set off on your travels.
-Having your motorhome manual to hand will make sure you know the right pressure, as well as other handy tips like how to turn on the heating and where you can empty your waste.
+Having your motorhome manual to hand will make sure you know the right pressure, as well as other handy tips like how to turn on the heating and how you empty your waste water.

 - Take it steady: It’s not a race to get to the campsite.
 Take your time to get used to the size and handling of your vehicle.
 And stick to the speed limits at home and abroad.
 Also double check your driving licence to make sure you’re licensed to drive.
 If you passed your driving test after January 1st, 1997 then you must take a C1 test to drive a motorhome heavier than 3500kg.